Coppermine expedition: Return journey and starvation

 The party's jubilation at having reached the river quickly turned to despair when it became obvious it would be impossible to cross the river to reach Fort Enterprise—without boats.
 Franklin estimated it lay 40 mi away on the far bank.
 The fast-flowing river was 120 yd wide in places, and attempts to find a spot where it could be forded proved futile.
 The voyageurs, according to Richardson, "bitterly execrated their folly in breaking the canoe" and became "careless and disobedient... [and] ceased to dread punishment or hope for reward."
 One of them, Juninus, slipped away, perhaps hoping to reach safety by himself, and never returned.
 Richardson himself risked his life trying to swim across the river with a line tied around his waist, but losing the feeling in his limbs he sank to the riverbed and had to be hauled back.
 Hypothermia sapped his strength, leaving him a virtual invalid.

 With the starving party weakening rapidly, the situation was saved by Pierre St Germain, who alone had the strength and willpower to construct a makeshift one-man canoe from willow branches and canvas.
 The other men cheered when, on 4 October, he crossed the river, trailing a lifeline.
 The rest of the party crossed one at a time.
 The boat sank lower and lower in the water as they did so, but all crossed safely.

-Fort Enterprise now lay less than a week's march away, but for some of the starving men, that would prove to be an insurmountable barrier.
+Fort Enterprise now lay less than a week's march away, but for some of the starving men, that proved to be an insurmountable barrier.
 At the back of the line, the two weakest voyageurs, Credit and Vaillant, collapsed and were left where they fell.
 Richardson and Hood were also too weak to continue.

 At this point, Franklin split his party.
 Back, the fittest remaining officer, was sent ahead with three voyageurs to bring food back from Fort Enterprise.
 Franklin would follow at a slower pace with the remaining voyageurs.
 Hood and Richardson would stay in their camp, with Hepburn to look after them, in the hope that one of the other parties could bring them food.
 Franklin was disturbed by the apparent abandonment of Hood and Richardson, but they were insistent that the party would have a better chance of survival without them.